Baklava Rolls Recipe

 • 1 cup demerara sugar or granulated sugar (for a thicker syrup use demerara)

-• 1 cup honey
+• 2 cups honey

-• 1 orange, reserve peels
+• 1 orange or lemon reserve peels (optional)

 • 2 teaspoons vanilla extract